nbonfils/fixed-probe/README.md

 sensors goes in the water, power up the _Raspberry Pi_ and then data should collected every 10 min and sent to a server or stored on a USB drive.

-I suggest to run some tests before setting it up to seeif the behaviour is as expected.
+I suggest to run some tests before setting it up to see if the behaviour is as expected.

 ## Instructions to set up and build the probe

 It will be separated into two parts, the setting up and installations of software on the _Raspberry Pi_ and the hook up of the circuits.
-The building part is left up to you as the boxes you may have chosen could differ a lot there are no real insructions to make holes in boxes and finding a way to fit everything in there, just try to keep everything as waterproof as possible.
+The building part is left up to you as the boxes you may have chosen could differ a lot there are no real instructions to make holes in boxes and finding a way to fit everything in there, just try to keep everything as waterproof as possible.

 ### The Raspberry Pi

-At the very first what you want is to install a distribution on your _Raspberry Pi_, it's strongly suggested to download the iso of [Raspbian Jessi Lite][raspbian].
+At the very first what you want is to install a distribution on your _Raspberry Pi_, it's strongly suggested to download the iso of [Raspbian Jessie Lite][raspbian].
 Then you'll just have to follow the instructions related to your system on [this page][raspbian_install].